q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 This part will require us to write!

 When writing Sphinx documentation, you use an extended `reStructuredText (RST)` [syntax][rst syntax].
-This is similar to Markdown, but has notable differences.
+This is similar to Markdown but has notable differences.
 See this [reStructured Text Cheat Sheet] for info on reStructuredText.

-Let's start by adding a simple a description to your `index.rst` under the first heading.
+Let's start by adding a simple description to your `index.rst` under the first heading.

 ````{tab-set-code}